Howard Jarvis Taxpayers Association: History

 Following the passage of Proposition 13 in June 1978, anti-tax activist Howard Jarvis founded an organization called the California Tax Reduction Movement.
 The goals of this organization were to protect Proposition 13 and further the "taxpayer revolt."

-Upon Jarvis's death in 1986, his former personal assistant, Joel Fox, took over as the organization's head, formally incorporating and changing its name to Howard Jarvis Taxpayers Association.
+Upon Jarvis's death in 1986, his former personal assistant Joel Fox took over as the organization's head, formally incorporating and changing its name to Howard Jarvis Taxpayers Association.
+Fox was the first president of the association, and served until the end of 1998.
+During this time, the association became a politically powerful organization in California.